vrandall66/front-end-submissions-public/1811/mod-2/whateverly/enpsychlopedia.md

 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 It is not clear that the user stories helped to guide UX.

-* [ ] Proficient - The application has many strong pages/interactions.
+* [ x ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality.

 Comments:

+* It can be hard to tell that you can scroll horizontally in each music category, I'd add some left/right arrows that denote you can move back and forth in that direction.

+* Any time a user can click on something, I would turn that cursor into a little hand with CSS (e.g. the photos for each band) - the drop shadow on hover is a nice touch and gives me some indication that it's clickable, but the cursor is the number 1 thing people look to change on clicakble elements.

+* Nice job getting an active state on those filtering buttons, but we lose it when we click into one of the bands.
+Would make sense for that to stick around as when I click out of the band, I'm still only seeing the filtered list in that category.

+* Good job getting a modal window/popup implemented - those are hard!
+I like the semi-transparent background overlay as well.
+One extra reach for that would be to allow the user to click anywhere outside the popup in order to exit out of it, rather than having to click the x button in the top right corner.
+Popups are also a good place to implement some very subtle CSS transitions like fadein/fadeouts.